SixLabors/docs/articles/polygonclipper/booleanoperations.md

 ```

 If you care about preserving hole structure or exporting contours to another renderer, inspect that hierarchy instead of assuming every returned contour is a top-level exterior ring.

+## Practical Guidance

+Boolean operations combine regions.
+They are not a promise to preserve input contour order, input contour count, or drawing history.
+The result may contain several disjoint islands, holes, or a hierarchy that neither input had in exactly the same form.
+Production code should iterate the returned polygon and inspect hierarchy rather than assuming the first contour is the only contour that matters.

+Keep both inputs in the same coordinate system and units. `Difference(subject, clip)` is especially sensitive to naming because argument order changes the result: the clip is removed from the subject, not the other way around.
+Clear variable names make call sites much easier to audit.

+Use normalization when the problem is "clean this one messy region" rather than "combine these two regions."
+Imported or user-authored self-overlapping geometry is often easier to reason about after normalization, but there is no need to normalize every polygon before every boolean operation.
+Preserve hierarchy metadata when exporting to renderers or file formats that distinguish exterior rings from holes.

 ## Used by ImageSharp.Drawing